CoinLedger Review

 Yes, CoinLedger has direct TurboTax integration.
 Users can export a TXF file that imports directly into TurboTax Premier or higher - 247 transactions populate correctly in about two minutes.
 It also works with TaxAct and H&R Block using their specific export formats.

 CoinLedger offers a free tier for up to 25 transactions.
-Paid plans start at $49 per year for 100 transactions (Hobbyist), $99 for 1,500 transactions (Day Trader), $199 for 5,000 transactions (High Volume), and $299 for unlimited transactions.
+This profile lists Hobbyist at $49 for 100 transactions.
+It lists Day Trader at $99 for 1,500, High Volume at $199 for 5,000, and unlimited at $299.
 Prices checked January 2026.

 Yes, CoinLedger is a legitimate US-based company founded in 2018.
 They use read-only API connections, meaning they cannot move or access your actual crypto funds.
 The platform uses bank-level encryption and is GDPR compliant.
 Over 500,000 users have filed taxes using CoinLedger since launch.